-(9)Readmission (sai-nyugaku)
+(9) Readmission (sai-nyugaku)

-If a student who has withdrawn from the Graduate Institute for Advanced Studies wishes to reenroll in the initial school at the Graduate Institute for Advanced Studies, the student may reenroll if the enrollment does not cause any hindrance to education or research activities at the Graduate Institute for Advanced Studies.
+If a student who has withdrawn from the University wishes to reenroll in the initial school at the Graduate Institute for Advanced Studies, the student may reenroll if the enrollment does not cause any hindrance to education or research activities at the Graduate Institute for Advanced Studies.
 Reenrollment for the appropriate year level of the Graduate Institute for Advanced Studies may be permitted by passing an entrance examination.
 Prior to submitting application for reenrollment, it is recommended to consult with the Program Office.